 Swollen or Infected Gums

 If possible, gently put the tooth into the socket.
 Hold it in place with your fingers or gently bite down until you get to the dentist.
 If you can not keep it in your mouth place it in a glass of milk.
-This ensure that the tooth will remain moist and healthy.
-Make sure to get to the dentist immediately, within a 30 minute window if possible.
+This ensures that the tooth will remain moist and healthy.
+Make sure to get to the dentist immediately, within a 30-minute window if possible.

 Broken Tooth or Crown